Please ensure Javascript is enabled for purposes of website accessibility

 The score is performed by Adelaide Symphony Orchestra, conducted by Clément Mao-Takacs, and sung by a combined chorus of 32 Adelaide Chamber Singers and State Opera South Australia Chorus members in an astonishing nine different languages, at various times: English, Finnish, Czech, Romanian, French, Swedish, German, Spanish and Greek, with English surtitles.

-The Rite of Spring/common ground[s] (2022) and Nelken (2016), Pina Bausch’s legendary Tanztheater Wuppertal returns to Adelaide with Club Amour, uniting two icons of the dance world – Pina Bausch, “high priestess of dance” (The Guardian), and Boris Charmatz, one of the pioneers of French conceptual dance and the current artistic director of Tanztheater Wuppertal – for a triptych of groundbreaking works dedicated to love and desire.
+After sell-out Adelaide Festival seasons of The Rite of Spring/common ground[s] (2022) and Nelken (2016), Pina Bausch’s legendary Tanztheater Wuppertal returns to Adelaide with Club Amour, uniting two icons of the dance world – Pina Bausch, “high priestess of dance” (The Guardian), and Boris Charmatz, one of the pioneers of French conceptual dance and the current artistic director of Tanztheater Wuppertal – for a triptych of groundbreaking works dedicated to love and desire.

 Pina Bausch’s Café Müller, one of the most influential dance pieces of the 20th century, combines her trademark brilliance with the operatic sound of Henry Purcell’s arias.
 It is paired with two works from Boris Charmatz’s repertoire, both of which will be experienced by audiences standing on the Festival Theatre stage.
 In Aatt enen tionon, his radical first choreographic work from 1996, dancers are isolated over three elevated platforms, while in herses, duo, two dancers are tangled closely together, their exposed bodies never leaving one another.
 The striking choreography of all three works is expertly performed by some of the world’s best dancers from Tanztheater Wuppertal.

-th year, the world premiere of Artistic Director Daniel Riley’s A Quiet Language creates a continuum between this iconic company’s game-changing beginnings and bold collective future.
+In Australian Dance Theatre’s 60th year, the world premiere of Artistic Director Daniel Riley’s A Quiet Language creates a continuum between this iconic company’s game-changing beginnings and bold collective future.
 Against a backdrop of social upheaval and protest, Elizabeth Cameron Dalman OAM founded Australian Dance Theatre (Australia’s oldest continuing contemporary dance company) to expand the horizons of contemporary dance.
 Now, the company fearlessly interrogates its legacy in a work that sees the company step backwards and forwards, exploring the history of Australian dance as it is held in the body and written across the country upon which we tread, and transmuting the rebellious energy of the company’s early days into an electric new era.

 Daniel Riley said: “We're incredibly excited to be launching into our 60th anniversary year at the 2025 Adelaide Festival.
 A Quiet Language takes inspiration from the founding spirit of the company, and the fearlessness of our founding Artistic Director Elizabeth Cameron Dalman OAM.
 This is a work that celebrates our ongoing connection to identity, culture and country here on Kaurna Yerta.
 We can't wait to tell a story that is deeply connected to time and place, at a festival that means so much to South Australian audiences.”